-Let's say your home loan rate is about 5.6%.
-Refinance with current interest rates, and you'll reduce your monthly payments by about $60 a month for every $100,000 you borrow.
+Refinance at current interest rates, and you'll reduce your monthly payments by around $100 or more a month for every $100,000 you borrow.

 The best deal for most borrowers is the one that offers the lowest interest rate, with no points and lender fees of $2,000 or less.

 Source: Interest.com weekly survey from May 9, 2018

 |Type of loan||Current average||Record-low average||Established|

 |5/1 ARM||4.16%||2.63%||May 1, 2013|